Pathummayude Aadu: Plot

 Ever since Basheer first left home to participate in the salt satyagraha at Kozhikode, he had led a wanderer's life; Ottaanthadi, muchaanvayaru.
 Only occasionally did he return to his home at Thalayolapparambu, with the intention of penning down his thoughts in interludes of tranquility.
 Next to the house where he grew up, in the same compound, he had a walled-in plot with a small house.
 He built this retreat himself, and around the house he planted a garden.
-This gate was always closed, and he required silence and peace of mind.
+This gate was always closed, as he required silence and peace of mind.
 He would sit and write or walk around his garden tending to his beloved plants.

 On returning from one of his travels, he was forced to live in the house where his large family lived, instead of in his private home.

 This household was always filled with noise and chaos; no place for a writer.
 The inhabitants were Basheer's mother, his younger siblings and their families.
 Add to this, there were myriads of domestic animals who treated the house as their own.

-Basheer's sister Pathumma, who lived in a dilapidated shack a little distance away, would visit the house every day with her daughter Khadeeja and with them would come Pathumma's goat.
+Basheer's sister Pathumma, who lived in a shack a little distance away, would visit the house every day with her daughter Khadeeja and with them would come Pathumma's goat.
 This goat had absolute freedom in the house.
-It would eat up anything it could, from fallen leaves before someone came to sweep them, Chaambaykka fruits (Water Apple) from the lower branches of the tree basheer planted, trousers worn by Basheer's nephew Abi, grass specially gathered for it, food set away for it, even food meant for human inhabitants of the house, to the author's copy of newest editions of Basheer's Baalyakaalasakhi, Shabdangal and Vishwavikhyaadamaaya Mookku, fresh out of press.
+It would eat up anything it could, from fallen leaves before someone came to sweep them, Chaambaykka fruits (Water Apple) from the lower branches of the tree Basheer planted, trousers worn by Basheer's nephew Abi, grass specially gathered for it, food set away for it, even food meant for human inhabitants of the house, to the author's copy of newest editions of Basheer's Baalyakaalasakhi, Shabdangal and Vishwavikhyaadamaaya Mookku, fresh out of press.

-When Basheer arrived home, each of the family members approach him with requests for financial assistance.
+When Basheer arrived home, each family member approached him with requests for financial assistance.
 When Basheer gives money to his mother, the next day his younger brother Abdul Khadar would take it all from her.
 When he gives anything to any of his nephews or nieces, other people of the family ask why he doesn't give stuff to their children.
 His money runs out within a few days of his arrival.
 He gets down to disciplining the noisy children of the house.
 His youngest brother, Abu terrorises the household, the children, women and animals.